ogmini/Notepad-State-Library/README.md

 > Relevant Files
 > `*.0.bin` `*.1.bin`

-The windowstate files store information about the list of tabs, order of tabs, and active tab for Windows Notepad.
-Tabs are stored as GUIDs which refer back to the filename of the matching tabstate file.
-They also store the coordinates and size of the Windows Notepad window.
-Integrity of the file is validated with CRC32.
+The windowstate files store information about opened windows of Windows Notepad and files are created for each opened window.
+Information is stored about:

+- Number of tabs
+- Order of tabs
+- Active tab
+- Window size
+- Window position

+Integrity of the file is validated with CRC32 calculated and stored for the preceding bytes.

+I've created a [Notepad-WindowState.bt](https://www.sweetscape.com/010editor/repository/templates/file_info.php?file=Notepad-WindowState.bt&type=0&sort=) for 010 Editor and a [Notepad-WindowState.hexpat](/PatternFiles/Windowstate/Notepad-WindowState.hexpat) for ImHex to assist in examining these files.

 #### Behavior